-Outline application (some matters reserved) for retention of existing dwelling and erection of 2no. additional dwellings on the site, with associated parking and gardens.
+Outline application (Some Matters Reserved) for demolition of existing dwelling and erection of 3no. dwellings with associated car barn, parking, and gardens.
 Access being sought only.

 ADDRESS Archirondal Toll Road Lynsted Sittingbourne Kent ME9 0RH

 RECOMMENDATION - Grant subject to conditions